xiashtra/cactbot/docs/RaidbossGuide.md

 and is unaffected by presence or absence of a delaySeconds value.
 Once a trigger with this element activates, it will not activate again until after its timeout period is over.

+**countdownSeconds**
+Displays a running countdown in tenths-of-a-second increments (x.y) for the specified number of seconds.
+May be a number or a `function(data, matches, output)`.
+The time begins to run at the time the trigger output is created, following the expiration of any `delaySeconds` value and after any `promise` is returned.
+If `countdownSeconds` is larger than the specified (or default) `durationSeconds`, the trigger duration will be extended to match the countdown.
+If the countdown is smaller than the duration, the countdown will stop at (0.0), and will continue to be displayed as such until the duration expires.
+By default, the countdown is appended to the trigger text, but if `{{CD}}` is present in the output string, the countdown will be placed there instead.
+If `countdownSeconds` is set (or overriden) to 0, a countdown will not be displayed.
+Neither the substitution marker (`{{CD}}`) nor the countdown value itself is output by tts.

 **sound**
 Sound file to play, or one of 'Info', 'Alert', 'Alarm', or 'Long'.